08 Oct 2020 By By Hayley Cowburn

-I’ve definitely seen more issues with international shipping since lots of countries have changes their rules about what/who can cross the border.
+I’ve definitely seen more issues with international shipping since lots of countries have changed their rules about what/who can cross the border.
 This is starting to calm down now but it was pretty confusing and volatile around March.
-Also, some warehouses that use Shipster have been doing a lot more chopping and changing their packing station set ups.
+Also, some warehouses that use Shipster have been doing a lot more chopping and changing their packing station setups.
 We’ve had a multitude of calls and emails about setting up new computers and printers, which I imagine is to combat increased sales and enforce social distancing measures.

 Largely though, a lot of issues clients experience are the same as they’ve always been.
-It’s funny how even during a unprecedented global crisis life still goes on and the little problems still need to be solved.
+It’s funny how even during an unprecedented global crisis life still goes on and the little problems still need to be solved.

-I’m surprised how much I like it.
-I’m a very sociable person so I was worried about feeling isolated, but my boyfriend has working from home too, and our flat mate has been furloughed so no chance of that!
-It’s been nice to roll out of bed just before work, or, if I wake up early, I have more time to exercise (I’m a Pilates gal) and I’m saving more money making my lunch at home rather than buying meal deals every day.
+I’m surprised by how much I like it.
+I’m a very sociable person so I was worried about feeling isolated, but my boyfriend has working from home too, and our flatmate has been furloughed so no chance of that!
+It’s been nice to roll out of bed just before work, or, if I wake up early, I have more time to exercise (I’m a Pilates gal) and I’m saving more money-making my lunch at home rather than buying meal deals every day.
 We’ve had a lot of maintenance issues with our flat recently as well and it’s been nice to guarantee someone is going to be in to let contractors in and accept deliveries.
 I think how relaxed and flexible this new set up is really suits me.

 A huge part of support is communication.
 We have such a variety of experience across the support and development teams that we often pull on each other’s knowledge to find the best solution for the customer.
 This aspect has been an adjustment because we can’t just lean across the desk and ask for advice face to face any more.
 Instead, we’ve had to be extra active over email and on Slack, a software we use for direct messaging.
 This is especially important as the majority of support tickets we receive are urgent and we pride ourselves on responding immediately where possible.

-As a support team we’ve also had to move at a faster pace in general.
+As a support team, we’ve also had to move at a faster pace in general.
 As well as having more support tickets, a lot of our customers are processing more orders than before the pandemic so need their technical issues fixed quicker otherwise they’re at risk of losing revenue.
-Fortunately we’re happy to rise to the challenge.
+Fortunately, we’re happy to rise to the challenge.

 I was flattered to be asked for sure, but I’m pretty glad I don’t ever have to listen to it myself!
 I’m not sure if anyone likes the sound of their own voice, and I’m certainly no exception.

 It’s tough not being able to see your co-workers face to face.
-Before the pandemic I had only been at Oddsphere part-time since February, so I felt like I was still in the early stages of getting to know everyone.
+Before the pandemic, I had only been at Oddsphere part-time since February, so I felt like I was still in the early stages of getting to know everyone.
 I didn’t get many opportunities to go to the pub and stuff with everyone before lockdown, and I miss free beer Fridays.
-We had a colleague leave Oddsphere as well, and it was a shame we were able to give him a proper party send off.
+We had a colleague leave Oddsphere as well, and it was a shame we were able to give him a proper party send-off.
 We made do with Microsoft teams and takeaway pizzas which was a great substitute.

 I also miss my double screen, gamer chair set up.
 Tech companies really know how to do office set up.
 I’m starting to get neck ache hunched over my work-from-home laptop.
 But, since it looks like we’re going to be working from home at least until the end of the year, I’ve been given a BIG monitor that I’m excited to set up.